Rock Master Scott & the Dynamic Three: Expanded performance radius

-Later careers
+Later career and retirement

 The Dynamic Three released a subsequent album, Still on Fire, in 2008.

-Rock Master Scott, or Mark Scott, is retired in Stewartsville, New Jersey.
+Rock Master Scott retired to Stewartsville, New Jersey.

-Charlie Prince has produced albums for up-and-coming artists such as Sean XLG Mitchell, Murda Mommies and Triple T. He has also released his own music, under the name 'Charlie Prince and the Family'.
+Charlie Prince produced albums for up-and-coming artists such as Sean XLG Mitchell, Murda Mommies and Triple T. He has also released his own music, as Charlie Prince and the Family.
 His albums include From the Dark Womb and Just Matured at It.
-Charlie Prince also started his I See Entertainment Inc. in 2004, and continues to record in his home studio in Virginia.
+Charlie Prince also started I See Entertainment Inc. in 2004.
+He continues to record in his home studio in Virginia.

-Greg Wigfall (MBG) became a Connecticut state trooper in 1985.
-He has since retired, and is now a photographer/videographer.
+MBG joined the Connecticut State Police in 1985.
+He retired from being a state trooper and became a photographer/videographer.

 Slick Rick confusion

 The member of Rock Master Scott & the Dynamic Three known as Slick Rick is not the more famous rapper also known as Slick Rick.
 The two were rappers at the same time, and both were on the same label, Reality Records, which has only added to the confusion.
 The Dynamic Three's performer contends that he is the original Slick Rick, as the release date in 1984 of "Request Line" by Rockmaster Scott & the Dynamic Three precedes the release in 1985 of "The Show" by Doug E. Fresh and the Get Fresh Crew, which features MC Ricky D who would eventually use the moniker Slick Rick.